-In addition to the above eligibility standards, projects seeking 5310 funding must address a strategy or action in the Transit Coordination Plan 2017.
-The applicant must have a minimum (non-federal) local match of 20 percent match for capital project, 50 percent match for operations and 0 percent match for administration as required by MAP-21.
+In addition to the above eligibility standards, projects seeking 5310 funding must address a strategy or action in the Transit Coordination Plan 2022.
+The applicant must have a minimum (non-federal) local match of 20 percent match for capital project, 50 percent match for operations and 0 percent match for administration as required by federal transportation legislation.